The purpose of Shropshire Fire and Rescue Service is to save and protect life, property and the environment from fire and other emergencies.

 Local risks

 The local risks within Shropshire are diverse ranging from dwellings in remote, rural locations to major industrial centres and significant heritage properties.
-The county is rich with historic areas, having in excess of 500 listed buildings, and is home to Ironbridge Gorge which is universally accepted as the birthplace of the industrial revolution.
+The county is rich with historic areas, having in excess of 500 listed buildings, and is home to the Ironbridge Gorge which is universally accepted as the birthplace of the industrial revolution.

 The county has an extensive road transport network with the majority of ‘A’ classified road forming a link between the West Midlands and North Wales, and a number of lesser roads used by local transport to rural businesses.
 The rail network also carries heavy commercial traffic.
 Shropshire is home to a numerous waterways including the River Severn and Union Canal systems predominantly used for recreational activity.